AMC Global Media

-AMC Networks Inc. is an American independent mass media and entertainment corporation headquartered in 11 Penn Plaza, New York City.
-The company owns and operates the eponymous cable channel, BBC America, IFC, Sundance TV, and We TV.
+AMC Global Media Inc. is an American independent mass media and entertainment corporation headquartered in 11 Penn Plaza, New York City.
+The company owns and operates the AMC cable channel, BBC America, IFC, Sundance TV, and We TV.
 It also owns the art house movie theater IFC Center in New York City; the independent film companies Independent Film Company and RLJE Films, the anime licensor Sentai Filmworks, the premium subscription streaming services AMC+, IFC Films Unlimited, Acorn TV, Allblk, Shudder, Sundance Now, Philo, and Hidive, and a minority interest in the Canadian production studio Shaftesbury Films.

-The company operates in Europe and Latin America through its international division, AMC Networks International.
-The current incarnation of the company, founded as a publicly traded company in July 2011, is the successor to the now defunct Rainbow Media Holdings, LLC (or alternately Rainbow Programming Holdings), which was originally founded in 1980 as a subsidiary of Cablevision (which itself is also defunct), and is majority-owned and controlled by the Dolan family.
+The company formerly operated in Europe and Latin America through its international division, AMC Networks International.
+The current incarnation of the company, founded as a publicly traded company in July 2011 initially as AMC Networks, was the successor to the now defunct Rainbow Media Holdings, LLC (or alternately Rainbow Programming Holdings), which was originally founded in late 1980 as a subsidiary of Cablevision (which itself is also defunct), and is majority-owned and controlled by the Dolan family.